Want to know how to make a homemade pumpkin spice latte that's delicious and healthy?

 It should also taste great – we want the coffee, pumpkin and spices working in harmony to create a delicious flavor profile.
 We’re not just going to be masking the taste of bad coffee!

 Plus, I hate throwing food away.
-That’s why my Pumpkin Spice Latte recipe comes with a bonus recipe for pumpkin muffins, so I can use all the pulp leftover from the juicing process.
-I also collaborated with Mauricio from Bestjuicer.net to create this awesome recipe.
+That’s why my pumpkin spice latte recipe comes with a bonus recipe for pumpkin muffins, so I can use all the pulp leftover from the juicing process.

 Let’s dive right in.

-In this recipe, I’ve used 60 milliliters (4 tablespoons) of fresh pumpkin juice.
-If you don’t have a juicer, you can put the pumpkin in a blender and squeeze the juice out of the puree.
+In this recipe, I’ve used 2 ounces (60 milliliters) of fresh pumpkin juice.
+If you don’t have a juicer, you can put the pumpkin in a blender and squeeze the juice out of the pumpkin puree.
 Bear in mind, you’ll need a very juicy pumpkin for this method.

 Another option is to first gently bake the pumpkin in the oven before pureeing it.
 The thing is, you’ll sacrifice some vitamins doing it this way.

-I used the Krups EA8808 super-automatic espresso machine for this recipe, but only because it’s what I was reviewing at the time.
-Of course, you could also use a portafilter machine.
+I used a Krups super automatic espresso machine for this recipe, but only because it’s what I was reviewing at the time.
+Of course, you could also use a home espresso machine.

 The juicer we used is called the Omega NC800HDS, but others would do the job just as well.
 I especially recommend cold-press juicers with spiral augers because they squeeze the juice out slowly, preserving valuable micronutrients – all the healthy stuff we want.